 Volunteers participating in this study must not be enrolled in another study that involves receiving investigational medications or vaccines at the same time.
 In order to check this, you will be asked to provide your national insurance or passport number.
-Details will be entered on to a national database, called 'The Over-Volunteering Prevention System' (TOPS), which helps prevent volunteers from taking part in too many clinical trials.
-These details will also be stored at the study site for the duration of the study.
-Only staff at the Oxford Vaccine Group and other medicines research units can access the TOPS database.
-If you receive a dose of the study vaccine, this data will be retained in TOPS.
-If you do not receive a dose, the record will state this, and your data will be retained in TOPS for two years.
+This will be entered on to a national database which helps prevent volunteers from taking part in too many clinical trials.
+More information can be found at www.tops.org.uk.